conio-tools/conio-shim/docs/USAGE.md

 1. [Enable scheduling of Docker containers](https://hadoop.apache.org/docs/r3.3.0/hadoop-yarn/hadoop-yarn-site/DockerContainers.html) in YARN (like setting up the [Linux Container Executor](https://hadoop.apache.org/docs/r3.3.0/hadoop-yarn/hadoop-yarn-site/SecureContainer.html#Linux_Secure_Container_Executor)) and set up your Docker daemon accordingly.

-1. Build Conio and obtain the far jar with its dependencies
+1. Build Conio and obtain the far jar with its dependencies and

 1. Submit the yaml describing your Kubernetes object through a Conio application by using the Conio client:
 ```bash